yarapaz/proxy-solutions/README.md

 2. "Hero" section must be edited using **Flexbox**.

-3. "Tips" section must be edited using either **Flexbox** or **Grid** (in this case, we decided to work with Grid to learn more about its properties and develop half of the project using Flexbox and the other hal using Grid).
+3. "Tips" section must be edited using either **Flexbox** or **Grid** (in this case, wit was decided to work with Grid to learn more about its properties and develop half of the project using Flexbox and the other half using Grid).

 4. "Reasons" section must be edited using **Grid**.